Overview & Rule Summary

 Be certain to properly select 'Home' or 'Bumblebee' so that you end up in the proper Results List

-You will enter your [Total_Contacts] that you made and the [Number of Bumblebee] that you worked.
+You will enter your [Total Contacts] that you made and the [Number of Bumblebees] that you worked.

 If you are a Bumblebee, put a General Description of your Field Location into your Soapbox Comments